stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- Apple pre release shows their new iPhone model 2 months before the official release date.
+\- Apple pre releases their new iPhone model 2 months before the official date.

 &nbsp;

-→ It is a marketing strategy / market manipulation tactic to create an inflow on IPO.
+→ It is a marketing strategy / market manipulation tactic to create a rush on IPO.

 &nbsp;